Callington Bowling Club

 Bias

-The following tparagraphs highlight the differences in bias between the various models.
+The following paragraphs highlight the differences in bias between the various models.

 Tight, Narrow running bowl with little bias.